-In this guide, I'll be discussing NUMATS or Northwestern University's Midwest Academic Talent Search Program.
+In this guide, I'll be discussing the Northwestern University's Midwest Academic Talent Search Program, or NUMATS.
 NUMATS provides advanced tests to younger students to find their academic strengths and weaknesses and to suggest academic supplements to help these gifted students thrive.
 Depending on your score on the test, you may be offered a chance to attend one of their subprograms.

 While you can read all about this program on the NUMATS website, the information can be difficult to dissect.
-For this reason, I’ve gathered all the necessary information and put it into this easy-to-read guide.
-I recommend reading the entire guide, but I’ve created a Table of Contents that lists the specific sections to help you find whatever information you need.
+That's why we've put it into this easy-to-read guide.
+I recommend reading the entire guide, but I've created a Table of Contents that lists the specific sections to help you find whatever information you need.

 - What Is NUMATS?
 What Do You Do in the Program?